-Participant Applicants should be students in grade 6-12.
-Those having attended the program in the past or who can demonstrate experience in 3D technology may be assigned to an Advanced group.
-There is a nominal fee to participate.
+Participant Applicants should be students in grades 6-12.
+Those having attended the program in the past or who can demonstrate experience in 3D technology may be assigned to an advanced group, with a nominal fee to participate.

 A new related initiative is a partnership to replicate the Hand in Hand program in Ghana.

-To see a recent news story about the program, click HERE.
+To see a recent news story about the Hand in Hand Program, click HERE.

 The Garman Family Foundation

 Administered by the Community Foundation for Greater Buffalo